 Is your baby struggling with the six-month sleep regression?
-Learn why the 6 month sleep regression occurs and how to get your baby sleeping again!
+Learn why the 6 month sleep regression occurs and tips for dealing with this sleep regression.

 At your baby’s half birthday, they are learning so many new milestones that are so fun to witness!